 You will be taught how to check a small drop of blood with a glucose monitor.
-You may need to check your child's blood sugar level at least 3 times each day.
-Ask your child's caregiver when and how often to check during the day.
-Ask what your child's blood sugar levels should be before and after he eats.
-You may need to check for ketones in his urine or blood if his blood sugar is high.
-Write down the results and show them to your child's caregiver.
+You will need to check your child's blood sugar level at least 3 times each day.
+Ask your child's healthcare provider when and how often to check during the day.
+Before meals , your child's blood sugar should be between 90 and 130 mg/dL.
+At bedtime , it should be between 90 and 150 mg/dL.
+You may need to check for ketones in your child's urine or blood if his level is higher than directed.
+Write down the results and show them to your child's healthcare provider.
 He may use the results to make changes to your child's medicine, food, or exercise schedules.

 What else can I do to manage my child's diabetes?

-- Keep all follow-up appointments: Your child's caregiver may want him to have additional tests to check his blood pressure, cholesterol, and A1c.
+- Go to all follow-up appointments.
+Your child may need to return to have his A1c checked at least twice a year.
+He may also need tests to check his blood pressure, cholesterol, eyes, and feet.

-- Exercise: Exercise can help keep your child's blood sugar level steady and help him lose weight.
-Have your child exercise for at least 60 minutes on most days of the week.
-Work with your child's caregiver to plan the best exercise program for your child.
-Your child may need a carbohydrate snack before, during, or after he exercises.
-If his blood sugar level is less than 100 mg/dL, give him a carbohydrate snack before exercise.
+- Encourage your child to exercise for at least 60 minutes on most days of the week.
+Exercise can help keep your child's blood sugar level steady.
+Work with your child's healthcare provider to create an exercise plan.
+Check your child's blood sugar level before and after he exercises.
+He may need a carbohydrate snack before, during, or after exercise.
+If your child's blood sugar level is high, check his blood or urine for ketones before he exercises.
+Do not let him exercise if his blood sugar level is high and he has ketones in his urine or blood.
+If your child's blood sugar level is lower than 100 mg/dL, give him a carbohydrate snack before he exercises.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.
-Do not let your child exercise if his blood sugar level is high and he has ketones in his urine or blood.

 What other care will my child need for diabetes mellitus type 1?

-- Medical alert identification: Make sure your child always wears medical alert jewelry or carries a card that says he has diabetes.
-Ask his caregiver where to get these items.
+- Make sure your child always wears medical alert jewelry or carries a card that says he has diabetes.
+Ask your child's healthcare provider where to get these items.

-- Talk to officials at your child's school: Make sure your child's teachers know he has diabetes.
-Provide instructions about what to do if your child has symptoms of high or low blood sugar levels at school.
+- Give instructions to your child's school.
+Make sure your child's teachers know he has diabetes.
+Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels at school.

-- No smoking: Cigarette smoke can worsen the problems that occur with diabetes.
+- Do not smoke.
+Cigarette smoke can worsen the problems that occur with diabetes.
 Do not smoke around your child, and do not let others smoke around him.
 Do not let your child smoke.
-Ask your child's caregiver for information about how to stop smoking if you need help quitting.
+Ask your healthcare provider for information if you currently smoke and need help quitting.

-- Ask about vaccines: Diabetes can put your child at risk of serious illness if he gets the flu or pneumonia.
-Ask your child's caregiver if your child should get a flu or pneumonia vaccine, and when to get the vaccine.
+- Ask about vaccines.
+Your child has a higher risk for serious illness if he gets the flu or pneumonia.
+Ask your child's healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.

 What are the risks of diabetes mellitus type 1 in children?